barrettd/tfs_dnn/README.md

-This implementation was inspired by a Java Script library by Andrej Karpathy.
+This implementation was inspired by a Java Script library called ConvNetJS by Andrej Karpathy.

 http://cs.stanford.edu/people/karpathy/convnetjs/